ahmadazd/drag_and_drop_submission_workflow/README.md

 spreadsheets directory : contains the metadata spreadsheet (contains two template spreadsheets)

-### NOTE: before running the Nextflow workflow run the following command (the first time only)
+### NOTE: before running the Nextflow workflow run the following commands:

 `pip install -e .`

+`mkdir files spreadsheets` (to create two empty directories, files and spreadsheets.
+Please then move data files and the metadata spreadsheet to the appropriate directory)